kuwarp/kuwarp/README.md

 <li><a href="#">My personal Portfolio</a> - A personal portfolio built using react, deployed to github pages.
 <li><a href="https://github.com/kuwarp/registrationByGuru">My registration Website </a>- A demo of E-learning website, built using nodejs, hbs, deployed to github pages using github actions.
   <li><a href="https://kuwarp.github.io/challange/">Project with tailwind css</a> - A pure tailwind css project where random image generator API called.
+     <li><a href="https://cozy-beijinho-fe7356.netlify.app/">Project based on openAi</a> -Just like gpt its a searching platform.
 <!-- <li><a href="https://github.com/tush-tr/gcloudact">GcloudAct</a> - A Terraform module for hosting your own runner for CI/CD on Google Cloud to run jobs in your GitHub Actions workflows. -->
 <!-- <li><a href="https://tush-tr.github.io/BookAnyCar/">Book Any Car</a> - A car rental system website built using nodejs and EJS. -->
 <!-- <li><a href="https://www.npmjs.com/package/@tush-tr/csv2json">csv2json</a> - A npm package to convert your csv files to json. -->